clay/amphora/docs/plugins/plugin-vs-renderer.md

 # Plugin vs. Renderer

+> #### warning::API Notice
+> Plugin functionality will change in Amphora v7.0.0, with many of the methods being deprecated in favor of using the [Event Bus](../topics/event-bus.md).
+Please upgrade to Amphora v6.6.0 as soon as possible and transition to using Event Bus topics.

 While both plugins and renderers can be passed to Amphora, one key difference:

 _Plugins are observers that are invoked based on what has already been processed by Amphora, whereas renderers are part of the request/response lifecycle for displaying data._